tybug/hypothesis/hypothesis-python/docs/reference/api.rst

 Hypothesis does not inspect :pep:`484` type comments at runtime.
 While |st.from_type| will work as usual, inference in |st.builds| and |@given| will only work if you manually create the ``__annotations__`` attribute (e.g. by using ``@annotations(...)`` and ``@returns(...)`` decorators).

-The :mod:`python:typing` module changes between different Python releases, including at minor versions.
-These are all supported on a best-effort basis, but you may encounter problems.
-Please report them to us, and consider updating to a newer version of Python as a workaround.

 .. _providing-explicit-examples:

 |@example|